heavyelement/lbc-export-script/readme.md

 You need to have the `lbrynet` command available.
 If you installed LBRY through the AUR, you'll probably want to link `/opt/LBRY/resources/static/daemon/lbrynet` to `/usr/local/bin/` or something before running this script.

 ## What happens if something goes wrong?
 Use of this script is **entirely on you**.
 You are responsible for its responsible usage and you should inspect the script before executing it.
-I wrote this script for my own purposes, but it comes with **ABSOLUTELY NO WARRANTEE**.
+I wrote this script for my own purposes, but it comes with **ABSOLUTELY NO WARRANTY**.
 I can't be held responsible for lost credits or anything else that could possibly go wrong with this process.